 The sombre alley brightens up again for a moment as he walks past the invasive glow of another advertisement of cloud and azure sky.
 A commotion ahead suddenly breaks the stillness of the air.
 A man blindly stumbles out of the shadows, thrashing wildly, desperate to outrun the beacon behind his eyes.
 Children scurry away and a cruel twist of a children’s game begins to take shape.
-No one else can see the fiery glow, but they have all seen it before, in their dreams.
+No one else can see the fiery glow, though they have all dreamed of it before.

 The red pox.